Moving to Merida, Mexico

 We asked people living in Merida to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "My husband and I were told by the shipper that once we have a Merida address that our items will be shipped to our door within a few days.
 We have been here for almost a month and we have found that our items are still in Miami!!
 We were also told that our items cannot be sent from Miami until my husband gets his Temporary Resident card (which he applied for, but we have been told that it will take approximately a month to get it).
 Once he has the card, then they will schedule the items to be sent and it takes 10 days to go across the Gulf of Mexico and then a few days to go through Customs.
 So at this rate, we will be lucky if we have our items for the New Year and we have been in Mexico since October 27th.
 Please be warned about this and make sure that you get everything in writing.
 We did and we are still having issues.
-We wish we would have all our items that we shipped and have not found anything that we had wished we left yet," explained one expat living in Merida, Mexico.
+We wish we would have all our items that we shipped and have not found anything that we had wished we left yet," remarked one expat in Merida, Mexico.

 Get Quote